 Director Stephen Frears’s excellent 1971 British neo-noir retro-gangster yarn provides a heaven-sent acting opportunity for Albert Finney as Eddie Ginley, a music-hall comedian/ nightclub bingo caller who really wants to be Dashiell Hammett’s legendary fictional private detective Sam Spade.

-So, on his 31st birthday, Ginley starts a new career and turns himself into a private eye, er gumshoe, with an advert in the newspaper, wearing a trench coat and talking in rapid-fire dialogue à la Humphrey Bogart.
-He takes on the job of investigating a dangerous case involving murder, weapons smuggling and drugs when a drug-addicted fat man (George Silver) hires him by phone, luring him to a hotel room where he finds a package containing a gun, a large sum of money (£1,000 – it was a long tine ago!) and a photograph of a woman (Carolyn Seymour).
+So, on his 31st birthday, Liverpool bingo hall caller Ginley starts a new career and turns himself into a private eye, er gumshoe, with an advert he places in the local newspaper, wearing a trench coat and talking in rapid-fire dialogue à la Humphrey Bogart.
+He takes on the job of investigating a dangerous case involving murder, weapons smuggling and drugs when a drug-addicted fat man called De Fries (George Silver) hires him by phone, luring him to a hotel room where he finds a package containing a gun, a large sum of money (£1,000 – it was a long tine ago!) and a photograph of a woman (Carolyn Seymour).

-Gumshoe pulls off that clever difficult trick of being gripping both as a spoof and as a thriller, thanks to the clever screenplay by Neville Smith (who also has an acting role) and Frears’s taut direction.
+Gumshoe pulls off that clever difficult trick of being gripping both as a black comedy spoof and as a noir thriller, thanks to the clever screenplay by Neville Smith (who also has an acting role as Arthur) and Frears’s taut, attentive direction.
 Chris Menges’s cinematography, Richard Rambaut’s production designs, the Liverpool locations, Andrew Lloyd Webber’s score and the many able co-stars all make notable contributions to the success.
 Finney executive produced, with his Memorial Enterprises business partner Michael Medwin and David Barber.

 Sam Spade was of course most famously played by Humphrey Bogart in The Maltese Falcon (1941).